0kam/alproj/docs/usage.md

 ```

 ## Rendering a Simulated Landscape Image
-To find a set of Ground Control Points, render a simulated landscape image with the pointcloud database and the initial camera parameters.
+To find a set of Ground Control Points, render a simulated landscape image with the point cloud database and the initial camera parameters.

 First, crop the pointcroud in fan shape
 ```python